matthiasemde/nix-presentation/slides.md

   <img src="img/trinity.avif" width="500" style="margin-right: 20px;">
   <ul>
     <li class="fragment">
-      Nix Language (DSL): Functional language for build recipes.
+      <b>Nix Language (DSL)</b>: Functional language for build recipes.
 Every package or configuration is described as a Nix expression (also called derivation), ensuring deterministic, reproducible builds.
 A single language used for packages, shells, and even OS configs.
     </li>
     <li class="fragment">
-      Nixpkgs: Repository of Nix expressions for thousands of tools (over 120,000 packages).
+      <b>Nixpkgs</b>: Repository of Nix expressions for thousands of tools (over 120,000 packages).
 It includes multiple compilers (GCC, Clang, etc.), libraries, and utilities.
 Nixpkgs is updated continuously, and you can pin it (via flakes) to a commit for reproducibility.
     </li>
     <li class="fragment">
-      NixOS: Linux distribution built on Nix.
+      <b>NixOS</b>: Linux distribution built on Nix.
 Entire OS (kernel, services, config files) is specified in Nix.
 Atomically upgrade (and rollback) the whole system.
 System is reproducible - copy NixOS config to another machine to get an identical setup.
     </li>
   </ul>
 </div>